beginning of content

 How are eating disorders diagnosed?

-Many people who have eating disorders keep their condition a secret or won't admit they have a problem.
-However, it's important to get help early (see, 'Where to get help').
+Many people who have eating disorders try to keep it a secret or won't admit they have a problem often due to shame.
+However, it's important to get help as soon as you can (see 'Resources and Support').

-Early treatment may limit the progression of eating disorders and improve outcomes.
+Early treatment may limit the progression (getting worse) of eating disorders and improve outcomes.

-The first step is to see your doctor, who can refer you to the right services.
+The first step is to see your doctor.
 A doctor or mental health professional can diagnose an eating disorder.
+They can refer you for more support, such as from a mental health professional.

-- Physical examinations: Disordered eating can take a toll on the body, so your doctor must first check that you are physically OK.
-The doctor is likely to check your: height, weight and vital signs (heart rate, blood pressure and temperature).
+Disordered eating can take a toll on your body, so your doctor must first check that you are physically OK.
+Your doctor is likely to check your:

-- Blood and urine tests may also be recommended to check your physical health.
+Your doctor may recommend blood tests and urine tests to check your physical health.

-- Psychological evaluations: Your doctor or mental health professional may talk to you about your eating and body image.
-What are your habits, beliefs and behaviours?
-They may ask you to fill out a questionnaire or self-assessment.
+Your doctor or mental health professional may ask you about your eating habits and body image.

 There is no 'one size fits all' approach to treating eating disorders since everyone is different.
 Often a team of health professionals is involved in your treatment.
-This can include a psychologist, dietitian, social worker, occupational therapist and doctor.
+This can include a:

 Psychotherapy